 You just don’t want to.
 Your desire to eat intuitively outweighs your desire to manage your food intake.

 You SHOULDN’T Track Your Food If…

 It triggers unhealthy eating behaviors or anxiety, or it otherwise messes with your mental and emotional well-being.

 There will always be some error in food tracking.
 Besides measurement error on your end (we’ll get to that in a minute), there is natural variation in foods.
 One ribeye is fattier than the next.
 This apple contains more water.
 That cabbage was grown in more nutrient-depleted soil.

-The FDA allows for up to 20% error on packaged food labels.
-That means that any information you get off the package might be wrong by 20% in either direction.
-Likewise, if you’re eating in restaurants and relying on the nutritional info they provide, consider it a rough estimate.
+The FDA allows for up to 20 percent error on packaged food labels.
+That means that any information you get off the package might be wrong by 20 percent in either direction.
+Likewise, the nutritional info provided by restaurants is a rough estimate.
 Depending on how the food is prepared and the portion size you are given, your specific meal might vary a little or a lot.

 All this is to say that food tracking is not an exact science.
 That doesn’t mean it’s futile—it can still be useful for the reasons I gave above.
 However, there’s no point in stressing if you’re off your daily targets by 25 calories or 7 grams of fat.
 You should view tracking as a helpful but imprecise method of gathering data.
 Don’t micromanage to the point of causing yourself grief or anxiety.

 That said, there are steps you can take to improve the accuracy of your tracking: